 Once the inputs and outputs are prepared, it is time to write the script to perform the median calculation.
 The full script can be seen here in both languages

 Note that there is an ArrayList that sits outside of the methods.
 This variable is accessed by multiple functions throughout the execution of the component, so it needs to be accessible by all.
-When then component runs its pre-execute phase, it will initialize the ArrayList and prepare it to be used.
+When the component runs its pre-execute phase, it will initialize the ArrayList and prepare it to be used.
 Then as each input row is processed, the value will be added to the ArrayList.
 Finally, in the FinishOutputs method, the median is calculated by sorting the values and pulling the middle value.
 This value is added to the output buffer and can be inserted into a file or database.
-The finished and executed package is shown in below screen shot.
+The finished and executed package is shown in below screenshot.

 At this point, you have a good overview of how scripting works in SSIS and the difference between the Script Task and the Script Component, but as with any programming environment, you need to know how to troubleshoot and debug your code to ensure that everything works correctly.
 The next section describes some techniques you can use for more advanced SSIS scripting development.